austineinstein/Plagiarism-Detection-System/README.md

 getpage.py is polling script that listens for requests from front end

 runboto.py makes requests to EMR for handling Job processes

+indexmap.py is mapping part of the plagirism algorithm

+indexreduce.py is reducing part of the algorithm